skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-4refactoringPrimesGeneratorPart1.md

     The new class was created as an inner class to the `PrimePrinter` class, but ideally we would like it to be its own class.

     f.
-Select the name of the class from the first line of the class declaration.
+Select the name of the `PrimeGenerator` class from the first line of the class definition.
     #. **Refactor This** (`<ctrl+alt+shift>-T`) and select **Move**.
     #.
 Move the inner class `PrimeGenerator` to upper level.
     #.
 When asked, add `PrimeGenerator.java` to the git repository.